Add to MyChemicals Print Friendly Page

 Toxicity

 Many of the members of this group behave as strong bases.
 Therefore, direct dermal exposure by these materials may cause severe burns.
-However, numerous inorganic sulfides are so insoluble (for example, mercury(II) sulfide and cadmium sulfide) that they are not caustic.
+However, some inorganic sulfides are so insoluble (for example, mercury(II) sulfide and cadmium sulfide) that they are not caustic.
 This property depends upon solubility.
 Hydrogen sulfide is a toxic gas that irritates the eyes and mucous membranes at concentrations of around 50 ppm (sensitivity varies considerably from person to person).
 Most of the symptoms of hydrogen sulfide poisoning are reversible if the victim is quickly exposed to fresh air.
 The gas causes death at concentrations of around 1,000 ppm.

 Other Characteristics